AndroidCrypto/MIFARE_Ultralight_EV1_Explorer/README.md

 # MIFARE Ultralight C Examples

-## Note on this app

-At the moment this app is just a stub with no running code for a MIFARE Ultralight NFC tag.
-I will add the code for these tags soon.

-### Description
+## Description

 This app reads and writes data to NXP's MIFARE Ultralight C tag.
-It is tested with the Ultralight C type so I cannot guarantee that it works on the other type also.
+It is tested with a fabric new Ultralight C type.

-**Please do not use a MIFARE Ultralight EV1 tag with this app** - these have a similar command set but are different in Authentication, page locking, counter and other details.
+**Please do not use a MIFARE Ultralight or Ultralight EV1 tag with this app** - these have a similar command set but are different in Authentication, page locking, counter and other details.
+Using these tag may brick your tag.

+## Data Sheet

-The Mifare Ultralight C datasheet is a good source for all questions regarding programming:
+The Mifare Ultralight C datasheet is a good source for all questions regarding programming this tag:

 MIFARE Ultralight C: Get the datasheet here MF0ICU2: https://www.nxp.com/docs/en/data-sheet/MF0ICU2.pdf